abhijitgajarmal/CSharpDesignPatterns/README.md

 # CSharpDesignPatterns
-Just a study project to study how various design patterns can be implemented in .NET using C#
+Just a sample project to study how various design patterns can be implemented in .NET using C#